Jimeh87/game-of-life/README.md

 * Converted site to PWA!

 ## Development [![Build Status](https://travis-ci.com/Jimeh87/game-of-life.svg?branch=master)](https://travis-ci.com/Jimeh87/game-of-life)
 This is a casual project for me.
-If for unexplained reasons you feel like contributing send me a message and I will help you get setup.
+If you feel like contributing send me a message and I will help you get setup.
 #### Commands
 * `yarn start` - Starts the application locally
 * `yarn build` - Builds the application locally